jpsandovaln/AT14-SERVICES/EXTRACTOR_SERVICE/readme.md

 If you are inside EXTRACTOR_SERVICE:

-    `mkdir build`
+    mkdir build

+___
-The above command create the .js files of the project and run the application in port 3000.
+The above commands create the .js files of the project and run the application in port 3000.

 Execute methods of Tesseract: